 All Affiliate Marketing websites should include each of those 4 pages.

 There are a variety of settings within the Dashboard, but in this article, we will look at just one setting.
 The reason is, that for the post or page you want to be viewed first when someone searches for your website,’ page displays’ must be set correctly.

 When we click on the Settings tab, as shown in the third image from the beginning of this article, it opens to what appears in this image.

 Click on ‘Reading’ as shown in the image above.
 You will then see how to set the static page of your website.

 As you can see from this image, there are two options.
 The first is ‘Your latest posts’

-When I created this website I chose the Homepage to be a static page entitled ‘Getting Started Online With Your First Website’.
-That can be clearly seen in this image.
+When I created this website, I chose the Homepage to be a static page entitled ‘Getting Started Online With Your First Website’.
+That can be seen in this image.

-The reason I have included this information within this post is I remember how discouraging it was when I couldn’t get the correct page or post to appear on my new website.
+I have included this information within this post because I remember how discouraging it was when I couldn’t get the correct page or post to appear on my new website.

 Enjoying the Amazing WordPress Dashboard